mautic/developer-documentation-new/docs/rest_api/campaigns.rst

      - Name of the User that last modified the Campaign
    * - ``events``
      - array
-     - Array of Event entities for the Campaign.
-See below.
+     - Array of Event entities for the Campaign - see below

 **Event Properties**